coolbho3k/emibios/README.md

 # emibios: a GBA BIOS replacement
 **Download latest: [gba_bios.bin | 0.1.4](https://github.com/coolbho3k/emibios/releases/download/0.1.4/gba_bios.bin)**

-emibios is a research GBA BIOS replacement that aims to be as accurate as possible when running commercial games while being freely redistributable.
+emibios is a research [Game Boy Advance](https://en.wikipedia.org/wiki/Game_Boy_Advance) BIOS replacement that aims to be as accurate as possible when running commercial games while being freely redistributable.
 It is not intended to contain, or use as reference, any proprietary code directly derived from the retail BIOS.
 Instead, we rely on observing and matching the behavior of the retail BIOS.

 Originally based on [Cult-of-GBA BIOS](https://github.com/Cult-of-GBA/BIOS/) by fleroviux and DenSinH.